-The Tipping Point by Malcolm Gladwell explains how localized hotbeds can join together and snowball into big trends.
+The Tipping Point (2000) analyzes how trends go viral and how localized hotbeds can join together and snowball into big movements.

 - Bullet Summary

 - Practical Applications

 - A trend becomes a snowball depending on the type of people sharing it, the stickiness of the product, and the overall context

 - The people spreading a trend are well-connected, love helping others, or are good at selling